palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

 updatecalaccessrawdata
 ~~~~~~~~~~~~~~~~~~~~~~

 This is the master command.
-It brings together all of the other update commands to
-download, unzip, clean and load the latest snapshot of the CAL-ACCESS database.
+It brings together all of the other management commands listed below to download, unzip, clean and load the latest snapshot of the CAL-ACCESS database.

 Examples
 ````````